IUBHistoryHarvest/IUBHistoryHarvest.github.io/_archiveitems/BentonMurals.md

 itemabout: |
  Thomas Benton was hired to make a mural that would present the history of Indiana for the Chicago World’s Fair, in 1933.
 These murals have sparked controversy as one particular panel contains a depiction of the Ku Klux Klan.
 itemquote: |
  As many students felt that the mural containing this image was affecting their learning, the room in Woodburn hall that contains it no longer holds class.
+However, the rest of the mural can be viewed in the Auditorium near Showalter Fountain.
 ---